tofumatt/iouUC/README.markdown

 I'll probably build upon it and make it better, but right now it's a pretty poorly-built Sinatra app.
 Don't judge! ;-)

 That said, just run it and you can use it to keep track of debts around the office, or just in general.
-Run it with "**`ruby iouUC.rb`**" in whatever directory "iouUC.rb" is in.
+Run it with "**`ruby iouUC.rb`**" in whatever directory "iouUC.rb" is in, then point your browser to [`localhost:4567`](http://localhost:4567).
 You'll need some gems; you can install them with:

 	gem install sinatra haml sequel json